OData/v3ProtocolDocument/OData URI Conventions.markdown

 For contained Entities the canonical Uri begins with canonical Uri of the parent, with further path segments that:

-- Name and navigation throught the Containing NavigationProperty
+- Name and navigate through the Containing NavigationProperty
 - and, if the NavigationProperty returns a Collection, an EntityKey (see rule: entityKey) that uniquely identifies the entity in that collection.

 ### 4.2 Addressing Links between Entities ###